 The GoPro HERO5 Black and HERO5 Session both come with a battery and a USB-C charging cable included.
 But they don’t come with an AC wall charger.
 So you might be wondering how you charge the battery.

 I’ve previously posted a more general overview of how to charge GoPro cameras.
-Here I’m focusing specifically on the two GoPro HERO5 models.
+Here I’m focusing specifically on the two GoPro HERO5 models: the HERO5 Black and the HERO5 Session.
+(It also applies to the HERO (2018), because that’s the same camera as the HERO5 Black with different firmware.)
 There’s some overlap with methods for charging them, but they’re not exactly the same.
 And there are more options than it might appear at first.

 So here’s a short version for how to charge GoPro HERO5 cameras.
 Not every method works with both cameras because the HERO5 Black has a removable battery, while the one in the HERO5 Session is built-in and non-removable.

 There’s some overlap between how these two cameras can be charged, but there’s also an important difference that’s very relevant to the options you have for charging them.
 And that is that with the HERO5 Black you can take the battery out and swap with a new one.
 With the HERO5 Session, the battery is hardwired into the camera, so you can’t remove or replace it.
 For the sake of clarity, I’ll cover each camera separately below.

 But first, the key power spec when it comes to charging is this: both of the HERO5 models take up to 5V/2A power input.
 You can less than that, but it will take longer.

 This section applies to both the HERO5 Black and the HERO5 Session.